 PILOT (Payment In Lieu of Taxes): Companies that do not pay taxes but instead pay a fee for trash collections and disposal, police protection and fire protection.
 PILOT is billed twice a year in June and December.
-The PILOT rate is computed based on several different figures from the CAFR, Assessor's Office and other financial reports.
+The PILOT rate is computed based on several different figures from the ACFR, (formerly known as the CAFR), Assessor's Office and other financial reports.
 Certain companies (e.g. Commonwealth of Virginia) have rates set by the General Assembly.